jsiado/CyMiniAna/README.md

 ## Overview

-CyMiniAna is built to process both EDM
+CyMiniAna is built to process flat ntuples.
-(from the [B2GAnaFW](https://github.com/cmsb2g/B2GAnaFW/tree/CMSSW_8_0_X_V3)) and flat ntuples.
-Flat ntuples are generally much easier to work with, so the framework is designed to process the EDM ntuples into flat ntuples, which can then be used for analysis studies.

-  1. EDMNtuples
-     - Generate flat ntuples based on an event/object selection with histograms
-  2. Flat ntuples
  - Generate histograms, efficiency curves, and skimmed/slimmed flat ntuples
  - Perform variaous analysis studies

 Additionally, it is possible to generate publication-quality figures using python: